CSCfi/csc-user-guide/docs/apps/macs2.md

 macs2 -h
 ```

-Larger MACS jobs should be executed as a batch job in Puhti.
-Puhti User Guide for more information on running batch jobs.
+Larger MACS jobs should be executed as a batch job in Puhti-rhel7.
+Puhti-rhel7 User Guide for more information on running batch jobs.

 ## More information